 Figure 6(a) presents Twister4Azure MDS performance on different Azure compute instance types, with number of map workers per instance equal to number of cores of the instance.
 The performance degraded with the larger instances, which could be due to the memory bandwidth limitations.
-Figure 6(b) depicts the execution time of individual MapTasks for 10 iterations of MDS on 64 instances.
-The higher execution time of the tasks in the first iteration is due to the overhead of data downloading, parsing and loading.
-This overhead is relatively much higher in MDS (up to $\sim 300\%$ of task execution time vs $\sim 60\%$ in KMeans), leading to Twister4Azure with caching providing large performance gains relative to any non-caching implementation.
+Figure 6(b) depicts the execution time of individual maptasks for 10 iterations of MDS on 64 instances.
+The higher execution time of the tasks in the first iteration is due to the overhead of initial data downloading, parsing and loading.
+This overhead is relatively much higher in MDS (up to ~300% of task execution time vs ~60% in KMeans), enabling Twister4Azure to provide large performance gains relative to any non data-cached implementation.
 Figure 6(c) presents the number of map tasks executing at a given time for 10 iterations.
-The gaps between iterations are small, yet relatively larger than in KMeans which depicts that the between-iteration overheads are slightly larger for MDS relative to the task execution time.
+The gaps between iterations are small, yet relatively larger than in KMeans which depicts that the between-iteration overheads are slightly larger for MDS.
 Also we can notice several tasks taking abnormally long execution times, slowing down the whole iteration.
-Figure 7(c) shows that the performance improves with a higher number of iterations in which is due to the initial data download/parsing overhead distributing over the iterations.
+Figure 7(c) shows that the performance improves with a higher number of iterations due to the initial data download/parsing overhead getting distributed over the iterations.

 We also compared the Twister4Azure MDS performance with Java HPC Twister MDS implementation.
-The Java HPC Twister experiment was performed in a dedicated cluster of Intel(R) Xeon(R) CPU E5620 (2.4GHz) x 8 cores with 192GB memory per compute node with Gigabit Ethernet on Linux.
+The Java HPC Twister experiment was performed in a dedicated large-memory cluster of Intel(R) Xeon(R) CPU E5620 (2.4GHz) x 8 cores with 192GB memory per compute node with Gigabit Ethernet on Linux.
 Java HPCTwister results do not include the initial data distribution time.
-Figure 7(a) presents the execution time for weak scaling, where we increase the number of compute resources while keeping the work per core constant (work \sim number of nodes).
+Figure 7(a) presents the execution time for weak scaling, where we increase the number of compute resources while keeping the work per core constant (work ~ number of cores).
 We notice that Twister4Azure exhibits acceptable encouraging performance.
 Figure 7(b) shows that MDS performance scales well with increasing data sizes.
-The Twister4Azure adjusted line in Figure 7(a) and (b) depicts the performance of Twister4Azure when normalized according to the pure sequential MDS BC calculation and Stress calculation performance difference between the Azure(t{sa}) and Cluster(t{sc}) environments using t{a} x (t{sc}/t{sa}) .
+The Twister4Azure adjusted ( $t_a$ ) line in Figure 7(a) and (b) depicts the performance of Twister4Azure normalized according to the sequential MDS BC calculation and Stress calculation performance ratio between the Azure( $t{sa}$ ) and Cluster( $t{sc}$ ) environments calculated using $t_a \times (t{sc}/t{sa})$ .
 This estimation however does not account for the overheads which remain constant irrespective of the computation time.
-In the above testing, the total number of Map tasks ranged from 10240 to 40960, proving Twister4Azure's ability to support large number of tasks effectively.
+In the above testing, the total number of tasks per job ranged from 10240 to 40960, proving Twister4Azure's ability to support large number of tasks effectively.